viriciti/app-layer-agent/README.md

 App Layer Agent is an application management tool that is used to replicate an environment shared with other devices.
 The environment is configured and pushed by the [App Layer Control](https://github.com/viriciti/app-layer-control).

-> ### ⚠ Before running it locally
+> #### ⚠️ Before running it locally
 >
 > App Layer Agent is rather aggressive in keeping your environment in sync with how App Layer Control wants the environment to be.
-If you run this on your local machine, note that it will start removing containers (applications) immediatly.
+If you run this on your local machine, note that it will start removing containers (applications) **immediatly**.
 To prevent this, create a local configuration file (in `./config`) and disable removal like so:
 >
 > ```
 > {